 Wellington Management, Inc. (WMI) values involvement and investment in the local and global community.
 This "investment" goes well beyond real-estate deals.
 By using time and talents to become actively engaged in events and non-profit organizations, employees make a difference.
 Whether it is addressing a business need, such as providing the space for a non-profit service group, or painting a house for Habitat for Humanity, staff members are involved far beyond office walls.

 As an organization, WMI engages in a number of company-wide worthy initiatives.
 For example,

 - Staff both raise money for and participate in the annual Minnesota Heart Walk.
 The company is proud that, since 2008, it has raised more than $175,000 for the American Heart Association.

 - WMI volunteers a day with Habitat for Humanity through its "Brush with Kindness" program.
 Staff repair and repaint an assigned older Twin Cities home.

 - During March FoodShare month, the company collects nonperishable items and raises money for local food shelves.
 Most recently, the company partnered with Neighborhood House which requested the collaboration because of WMI's track record of generosity.

-- In December, WMI provides wrapped gifts and financial contributions to two different families whose holidays might otherwise be bleak.
+- In December, WMI provides wrapped gifts and financial contributions to families whose holidays might otherwise be bleak.

 - The company annually hosts tables at two literary events: the fall Opus & Olives fundraiser for both the Friends of the St. Paul Public Library and local literary projects of the St. Paul Pioneer Press; and the spring Minnesota Book Awards co-sponsored by the Friends of the St. Paul Public Library and 3M Library Systems.
 WMI is pleased to host the poetry table at the Book Awards.